jamesmh/coravel/README.md

 This method has an instance of a `Scheduler` provided to you for configuring what tasks you want to schedule.
 It has a method `Schedule()` which accepts a `System.Action`.
 This contains the logic / code of the task you want to run.

-The output of the `Schedule()` method will return an object that implements the interface `IScheduled`.
-This provides methods for specifying the interval of when your tasks should be run (once a minute? every hour? etc.)
+After calling `Schedule()` you can chain method calls further to specify the interval of when your tasks should be run (once a minute? every hour? etc.)

 ### Scheduling Tasks With Varying Intervals